-Why Hackers Love Tax Season (And What You Can Do About It)
+Why Hackers Love Tax Season and How You Can Protect Your Business

-During the segment, I mentioned that last year around this time, an employee at the Groton School District received what appeared to be an email from her boss asking for the W2 forms of all employees.
-She complied, unknowingly sending the personal information of 1,300 people to a hacker.
+In one instance, an employee at the Groton School District received what appeared to be an email from their boss asking for the W2 forms of all employees.
+They complied, unknowingly sending the personal information of 1,300 people to a hacker.

 The most common tactic is phishing, which is highly sophisticated these days.
 A hacker may gain access to an email account at your company and observe the schedule and writing style of the messages, then send an email asking for tax info at the right time and tone for it to be believable.